arangodb/docs/arangograph/billing.md

 ---
 layout: default
-description: How to manage billing details and payment methods
+description: >-
-title: Billing in the ArangoGraph Insights Platform
+   How to manage billing details and payment methods in ArangoGraph
 ---
-# Billing
+# Billing in ArangoGraph

 ## How to add billing details